nikiimisal/Docker-Examples-and-Concepts/README.md

 - Ping works
 - Container c3 is now connected to both networks

+---
+---

+## here you see how Case 3 works :

-Create a container without specifying any network type, Docker will automatically connect it to the default bridge network.
+- Create a container without specifying any network type, Docker will automatically connect it to the default bridge network.

  <p align="center">